BurendoUK/burendo-handbook-public/docs/People/Roles/full-stack-engineer.md

 ## Essential skills

-You’ll need some skills to help you pick the role up quickly, but it’s not a long list.
+We believe every engineer should have a fundamental understanding of development, infrastructure and testing and therefore you’ll need at least some of these skills to help you pick the role up quickly.
+It’s not a long list, in no particular order, and like Meatloaf said _"Two out of three ain't bad."_

 - Experience working within cloud environments, in particular AWS
 - A good understanding of and experience working with agile methodologies